-In addition, H.J.A. performed well on a task requiring the perceptual discrimination of objects that are matched for overall area and brightness, which patients suffering from impairments in the encoding of basic visual properties could not.
-In order to account for all features of performance found in integrative agnosics, basic, local visual elements are thought to be processed in a normal way, but the integration of these elements into unitary wholes is impaired.
+Additionally, H.J.A performed well on a task requiring the perceptual discrimination of objects that are matched for overall area and brightness, that patients suffering from impairments in the encoding of basic visual properties fail.
+In order to account for all features of performance found in integrative agnosics, basic, local visual elements are though to be processed in a normal way, but the integration of these elements into unitary wholes is impaired.
 In more concrete terms, integrative agnosia appears to be a deficit located between the stage of visual processing concerned with shape processing and the visual access to memory representations.
-Since the human visual system is limited recognizing one object at a time, any deficiencies in the ability to properly segment/ group the visual field will lead to the deficits observed in integrative agnosia by way of perception breaking down into a parts-based analysis of objects.
+Since the human visual system is limited to recognizing one object at a time, any deficiencies in the ability to properly segment/group the visual field will lead to the deficits observed in integrative agnosia by way of perception breaking down into a parts-based analysis of objects.
+More recent work has provided evidence that apperceptive agnosia may, at least in some cases, be a result of deficits in early visual processing, specifically line orientation.
+Work by Serino et al. (2014) with patient SDV (whom suffered bilateral occipital damage due to anoxia) demonstrated via psychophysical experimentation SDV's visual recognition deficits could not be explained by spatial acuity or crowding effects, typical explanations for the perception deficits observed in apperceptive agnosics.
+Rather, SDV demonstrated a severe deficit in line orientation processing, a characteristic of primary visual cortex essential in building an accurate perception of a visual stimulus.
+Therefore, some cases of apperceptive agnosia may be the result of deficits in basic visual functions affecting low-level visual functioning.

-Figure 3 Copy of an etching of St. Paul's cathedral by patient H.J.A.
-Reproduced from Humphreys GW (2001) Case Studies in the Neuropsychology of Vision, Figure 3.1 (pg.
-45), with permission from Psychology Press.
+Figure 3 Copy of an etching of St Paul's cathedral by patient H.J.A.